brightonweekes/phantom-passage/README.md

     ```
 3. **Install dependencies:**
     ```sh
-    [pip install -r requirements.txt]
+    pip install -r requirements.txt
     ```
 4. **Run the game:**
     ```sh
-    [python3 main.py]
+    python3 main.py
     ```

 ## Contributing

-We welcome contributions!
-Please read our [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on how to get involved.
+I welcome contributions!
+Please read my [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on how to get involved.

 ## License

-This project is licensed under the [License Name] - see the [LICENSE.md]([./LICENSE.md](https://github.com/brightonweekes/phantom-passage/blob/6e33b81816703201a5e0a60c64308d7c5a369b9b/LICENSE)) file for details.
+This project is licensed under the MIT - see the [LICENSE.md](./LICENSE) file for details.